abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 energetic state, but it’s also free from self view and self-centeredness.
 It’s not colored by an I-me-mine attitude.

-Santuṭṭhi is not only a basis for samādhi, but also for *vipassanā,* insight.
+Santuṭṭhi is not only a basis for samādhi, but also for *vipassanā*, insight.
 It’s the ability to be content with seeing this feeling, this thought, this mood, or this memory as a pattern of nature.
 We’re not buying into it, trying to read a story into it, or claiming it as self